 Floyd first discovers Critter standing next to that open grave.
 Critter figured he could bury Hubbard’s body on Floyd’s land because he believes Floyd has been doing a little late-night burying himself.
 So what’s one more body?

 Only Lisa Lee Schmidt — returning to the stage after six years — has a thankless role, playing the straight man to the loons.
 Her straight man is a lesbian sheriff’s deputy who was once named “Tree” and is trying to determine what happened to the missing Hubbard.
-(Schmidt is even saddled with the play’s one redundant scene, a one-way pay phone argument with her lover whom we already know is estranged from her.)
+(Schmidt is even saddled with the play’s one redundant scene, a one-way pay phone argument with her lover.)

 That’s right: Psychos is something of a crime-and-cops drama, although the fuddled police investigation here is on par with the general crazy-white-people-in-the-north-woods milieu.
 Out on Johnson’s mountainous edge of the American Wilderness, where civilization meets anarchy but we’re not sure which is worse, the only thing that seems to be working are the pay phones.

 - Dallas Morning News review